HybridDog/nuke/README.txt

 TODO:

-— use a table for the invert explosion
+— find a better fix for the invert explosion
 — add more nuke rls
 — move the rocket launcher(s) into a seperate file
-— add a special one for the invert explosion
 — update branch "original"